 Curt currently serves as Artistic Director for First Coast Opera in St. Augustine, Florida, and is an active freelance producer and conductor of opera and music performances throughout the United States.
 He has collaborated with hundreds of directors, conductors, designers, singers, musicians, and technicians to create compelling operatic storytelling that celebrates artistry and moves audiences.As the second-longest serving General Director for Opera Saratoga, Curt guided the company's rebranding from the Lake George Opera Festival, expanded its longstanding Young Artist Programs, produced 22 new summer festival productions, including the professional premiere of Ned Rorem’s Our Town, produced and directed an annual children’s opera tour, and planned and led numerous other year-round programs and events.He formerly served as General Director of Sorg Opera in Middletown, Ohio, and Whitewater Opera in Richmond, Indiana.

-Curt’s love for music began early.His father, Charlie Tucker, played mellophone with the Stan Kenton Orchestra in the early 1960s before training thousands of young musicians as a high school band director.Curt followed his father to the podium, and has led productions and concerts for Opera Memphis, Cincinnati Opera, Opera Saratoga, Syracuse Opera, Mobile Opera, Wichita Grand Opera, Fresno Grand Opera, Sorg Opera, Whitewater Opera, the Gilbert and Sullivan Society of San Jose, Woodminster Amphitheatre, the Resonanz Festival, San Francisco Chamber Singers, Masterworks Chorale of Middletown, and Middletown Civic Chorus.He has held choral conducting positions at the University of Northern Colorado and Miami University Middletown, as well as Berkeley Opera.In 2011, he paced the world premiere of Michael Ching’s A Midsummer Night’s Dreamopera a capella, as well as a studio recording of the work released by Albany Records.
+Curt’s love for music began early.His father, Charlie Tucker, played mellophone with the Stan Kenton Orchestra in the early 1960s before training thousands of young musicians as a high school band director.Curt followed his father to the podium, and has led productions and concerts for Opera Memphis, Cincinnati Opera, Opera Saratoga, Syracuse Opera, Mobile Opera, Wichita Grand Opera, Fresno Grand Opera, Sorg Opera, Whitewater Opera, University of North Florida Opera Theater, the Gilbert and Sullivan Society of San Jose, Woodminster Amphitheatre, the Resonanz Festival, San Francisco Chamber Singers, Masterworks Chorale of Middletown, and Middletown Civic Chorus.He has held choral conducting positions at the University of Northern Colorado and Miami University Middletown, as well as Berkeley Opera.In 2011, he paced the world premiere of Michael Ching’s A Midsummer Night’s Dreamopera a capella, as well as a studio recording of the work released by Albany Records.
 He is currently Adjunct Professor at Florida School of the Arts, where he leads FloTunes, an a capella vocal ensemble, and is a member of the voice faculty.

-An active arts advocate in his local community and beyond, Curt has been a frequent adjudicator for vocal competitions, grant panelist for the New York State Council on the Arts and Florida Department of Cultural Affairs, and was a founding board member of SaratogaArtsFest in Saratoga Springs, New York.He has twice served on appointed civic boards – the Middletown Convention and Tourism Board in Ohio and the Natick Cultural Council in Massachusetts.
+An active arts advocate in his local community and beyond, Curt has been a frequent adjudicator for vocal competitions, grant panelist for the New York State Council on the Arts and Florida Division of Cultural Affairs, and was a founding board member of SaratogaArtsFest in Saratoga Springs, New York.He has twice served on appointed civic boards – the Middletown Convention and Tourism Board in Ohio and the Natick Cultural Council in Massachusetts.

-Curt earned a Bachelor of Music Education degree, magna cum laude with Honors in Music, from Central Methodist University, the Master of Music in Conducting degree from the University of Northern Colorado, and a Juris Doctor degree from Northeastern University School of Law.
+Curt earned a Bachelor of Music Education degree, magna cum laude with Honors in Music, from Central Methodist College, the Master of Music in Conducting degree from the University of Northern Colorado, and a Juris Doctor degree from Northeastern University School of Law.
 He also received certificates in Voice from the Chautauqua School of Music and Arts Administration from the Professional Arts Management Institute in New York City.

 Born and raised near Kansas City, Missouri, Curt and his wife Cathy reside in Saint Augustine, Florida, with their 15-year-old yorkiepoo Stranger.